 This pass is popular with families visiting San Diego with kids who:

-- want to visit the Zoo and Safari Park, as both are included on this pass, along with some other attractions.
+- Want to visit the Zoo and Safari Park, as both are included on this pass, along with some other attractions

-- find themselves in Balboa Park or downtown San Diego where many attractions are near each other.
+- Find themselves in Balboa Park or downtown San Diego, where many attractions are near each other.

 Explorer Pass

 That’s right, you can only visit one of the San Diego Zoo Wildlife Alliance Parks with this pass.
 However, don’t let that dissuade you.
-You can buy a discounted ticket for the other park using my exclusvie discounts.
+You can buy a discounted ticket for the other park using my exclusive discounts.

 If you live in San Diego and your family doesn’t have an annual membership to our theme parks or local museums, this is a great way to save on local fun.